-The original Constitution included many compromises over slavery - such as the Three-Fifths Clause (Source: Article 1, Section 2, Paragraph 3), the Slave Importation Clause (Source: Article 1, Section 9, Paragraph 1), and the Fugitive Slave Clause (Source: Article 4, Section 2, Paragraph 3) - perhaps the most detested power of them all in the Constitution.
+The original Constitution included many compromises over slavery - such as the Three-Fifths Clause (Source: Article 1, Section 2, Paragraph 3), the Slave Importation Clause (whose full text and citation are given above), and the Fugitive Slave Clause (Source: Article 4, Section 2, Paragraph 3) - perhaps the most detested power of them all in the Constitution.
 These compromises, however, are no more; because slavery has been completely abolished in American society, by the mechanism of constitutional amendment.
 How are these amendments, then, to be done?

 Abraham Lincoln, the president who abolished slavery by means of a constitutional amendment

 Amendments are "valid to all intents and purposes" as part of the Constitution

 The answer is that the Constitution specifies an explicit process for how constitutional amendments are to be done.
 In the words of the Constitution: "The Congress, whenever two-thirds of both houses shall deem it necessary, shall propose amendments to this constitution, or on the application of the legislatures of two-thirds of the several states, shall call a convention for proposing amendments, which, in either case, shall be valid to all intents and purposes, as part of this constitution, when ratified by the legislatures of three-fourths of the several states, or by conventions in three-fourths thereof, as the one or the other mode of ratification may be proposed by the Congress" (Source: Article 5).

 Some clauses were temporarily immune to constitutional amendment (and one permanently)